Hirsch, Edward. How to Read a Poem. Harcourt, New York, 1999. NF; 2/21.

 We activate the poem inside us by engaging it as deeply as possible, by bringing our lives to it, our associational memories, our past histories, our vocabularies, by letting its verbal music infiltrate our bodies, its ideas seep into our minds, by discovering its pattern emerging, by entering the echo chamber which is the history of poetry, and most of all, by listening and paying attention.
 Attentiveness is the natural prayer of the soul.

-So I understand a lazy approach to poetry has caused me to miss this important avenue to the art gallery experience.
+So I understand a lazy approach to poetry has caused me to miss this important way into the art gallery experience.
 No, it’s never too late.
 I’m already beginning to follow Hirsch’s advice, trying to teach myself poetic attentiveness.

 Highly recommended as an early stage in the cure for poem phobia.
 9.4/9.0